viliger2/RoR2_SmallerMods/RevertStunBuff/Thunderstore/README.md

 # RevertStunBuff
 Reverts stun buffs to how they were pre-SoTS.
+It can probably be run server-side only, but I haven't tested it.

 # Background stuff
 Basically, pre-SoTS stuns would refresh their duration.
 With SoTS Gearbox decided that stuns instead should stack.